gamma-opt/ShelfSpaceAllocation.jl/docs/src/heuristics.md

 3) If iteration counter is $i=n$ return the solution.
 Otherwise, increment the iteration counter $i$ by one and repeat from step 1.

 The block-shelf variables will be relaxed by a subset of blocks at a time.
 This transforms the original problem into one where all the blocks are not being allocated at the same time but one subset of blocks at a time.

-Partitioning set of blocks $B$ into $n$ disjoint subsets $B_1, B_2, ..., B_n$ determines the order in which variables are relaxed.
-Partitioning affects the runtime and goodness of the heuristic solution.
-The optimal way to partition is still unknown to us and partitioning policy is a user decision.

-!!! example
-    For example, $B_1$ could be partition to contain two blocks that are predicted to have most items allocated to the shelves, then partition $B_2$ to contain two blocks that are predicted to have second-most items allocated to the shelves and so forth.

 ## Fix-and-Optimize
 !!! note